-Eq.~\ref{eq:opt5} is a large-scale quadratic programming problem which involves lots of constraints and variables.
-To make it tractable and scalable, and on observing that most of the constraints in Eq.~\ref{eq:opt5} are redundant, we present an efficient algorithm which constructs a nested sequence of tighter relaxations of the original problem using the cutting plane method \cite{Kelley1960}.
+Eq.~\ref{eq:opt5} is a large-scale quadratic programming problem that involves many constraints and variables.
+To make it tractable and scalable, and observing that most of the constraints in Eq.~\ref{eq:opt5} are redundant, we present an efficient algorithm which constructs a nested sequence of tighter relaxations of the original problem using the cutting plane method \cite{Kelley1960}.

 Similar to its use with structured prediction \cite{Tsochantaridis:Joachims:Hofmann:Altun2005}, we add a constraint (or a cut) that is most violated by the current solution, and then find the solution in the updated feasible region.
-Such procedure will converge to an optimal (or $\varepsilon$-suboptimal) solution of the original problem.
+Such a procedure will converge to an optimal (or $\varepsilon$-suboptimal) solution of the original problem.
 Moreover, Eq.~\ref{eq:opt5} supports a natural problem decomposition since its constraint matrix is a block diagonal matrix, i.e., each block corresponds to one label.

-The pseudo-code of the algorithm is shown in Table~\ref{table:cuttingplane}.
+The pseudo-code of the algorithm is summarized in Appendix A (Table~\ref{table:cuttingplane}).
 We first initialize the working sets $S_t$'s as empty sets and the solutions as all zeros (Line 1).
 Then, instead of testing all the constraints, which is rather expensive when there are lots of constraints, we use the speedup heuristic as described in \cite{Smola:Scholkopf2000}, i.e., we use $p$ constraints to approximate the whole constraints (Line 4).
-Smola and Sch{\"o}lkopf \cite{Smola:Scholkopf2000} have shown that when $p$ is larger than 59, the most violated constraint in $I$ is with probability 0.95 among the $5\%$ most violated constraints among all constraints.
+Smola and Sch{\"o}lkopf \cite{Smola:Scholkopf2000} have shown that when $p$ is larger than 59, the selected violated constraint is with probability 0.95 among the $5\%$ most violated constraints among all constraints.
 The $Loss_i$ (Line 5) is calculated as $\max \{0, {\bm u}' {\bm x} - d\}$ where ${\bm u}$ and $d$ are the linear coefficients and bias of the $i$-th linear constraint, respectively.
 If the maximal $Loss$ is lower than the given stopping criteria $\varepsilon$ (we simply set $\varepsilon$ as $10^{-4}$ in our experiments), no update will be taken for the working set $S_t$; otherwise the constraint with the maximal $Loss$ will be added into $S_t$ (lines 8 and 9).
 Once a new constraint is added, the solution will be re-computed with respect to $S_t$ via solving a smaller quadratic program problem (line 10).
 The algorithm stops when there is no update for all $S_t$'s.